You can apply for a doctoral programme anytime during the year. Follow these steps to submit your application.

 You need to have the following to apply for a doctoral degree.

-- An honours or master’s degree with first or second class (division one) honours in a relevant subject or equivalent qualification.
-Typically, this is about the same as 75 per cent or a B+ average.
+- An honours or master’s degree, or equivalent qualification, in a relevant subject with a 75 per cent or a B+ average.
 If you have an international qualification, Admissions with Equivalent Status (AES) will be used to assess your qualification.

 - A completed research project, dissertation, or thesis of at least 30 credits or a minimum of 25 per cent of your honours or master’s degree, with a B+ or higher grade.